School Profile

 Class Ranking

 Students are ranked by quintile.
-The scale below represents the cumulative grade-point average students from this year's senior class in the following quintiles, as of the beginning of Fall Term 2024.
+The scale below represents the cumulative grade-point average students from this year's senior class in the following quintiles, as of the beginning of Fall Term 2025.
+MEAN GPA: 3.61

 Innovative Programs